SwiftyKit/SwiftyTextView/README.md

 > **Cocoapods:**

-SwiftyTextField is available through [CocoaPods](http://cocoapods.org).
+SwiftyTextView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby